funbox/vscode-apib-ls/README.md

     └── server.js // Language Server entry point
 ```

-## Development guide

-### Launch in dev mode in VS Code
+## Installation in VS Code

-* in the root directory of the extension execute `npm install` command;
-* open VS Code;
-* switch to Debug viewlet;
-* run `Launch Client`;
-* open an APIB project or a standalone APIB file;
-* run `Attach to Server`.

-You can launch client and server at once and select `Client + Server`, but then you need to open required APIB file
-quickly, otherwise, the command `Attach to Server` will fail with an error.

-### Debugging

-To debug server part of the extension breakpoints and logging techniques are applicable.

-For logging use `connection.console.log` function.
-Output results you can find in the `Extension Development Host`
-window, in the `Output` section switch to `API Blueprint Language Server`.

-## Build extension for VS Code
+### Build extension from source

 * in the root directory run `npx vsce package`;
+* install packaged extension using the [guide](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix);
 * distribute VSIX package to all who interested in it.

+### Download from marketplace

+VS Code extension is currently unavailable in marketplace.

-## Language Server in JetBrains IDEs (WebStorm, PhpStorm, etc)
+## Installation in JetBrains IDEs (WebStorm, PhpStorm, etc)

 ### Add support for Language Server Protocol